nicolargo/glances/README.rst

     wget -O- https://bit.ly/glances | /bin/bash

-*Note*: This is only supported on some GNU/Linux distributions.
+*Note*: This is only supported on some GNU/Linux distributions and Mac OS X.
 If you want to support other distributions, please contribute to `glancesautoinstall`_.

 PyPI: The simple way
 --------------------